rjjfox/rjjfox.github.io/_posts/2019-07-24-learning-new-vs-applying-learnt.md

 - [Analytics Vidya](https://www.analyticsvidhya.com/){:target="_blank"} - not actually used this yet, just seen it mentioned
 - [Kaggle](https://www.kaggle.com/){:target="_blank"} - a data science focused project/competition site where you build kernels to describe your work
 - [DrivenData](https://www.drivendata.org/){:target="_blank"} - like Kaggle but with a focus on projects that can have a positive social impact
+- [HackerRank](https://www.hackerrank.com/){:target="_blank"} - for all programming languages - practice, compete or look for jobs - their 30 days of coding is worth doing

 ## So are video courses a waste of time in your journey to real knowledge?

 All of this is not to say that I feel I've wasted my time on websites like DataCamp or Udemy.
 I believe that going through these websites at some point, starting courses and drifting away from them is almost a rite of passage.
 Whilst I definitely have seen infinitely greater and more worthwhile improvements when I started applying or learning through a problem, I wouldn't advise others away from using these sites.

 However I know for myself, I was far happier with my progress with Python once I started handling our AB test reporting through BigQuery from Google Analytics into Jupyter Notebooks whilst at Eurostar.
 It's in these applications you see the beauty of loops, classes, dictionaries, dataframes, local vs. global variables and the rest.

-Nothing compares with real problems and that's why it's so important to use the many datasets/problems available for free on the web.
-A practice I need to ensure I keep myself as I still find myself returning to comfortinglty simple video courses where it is quite easy to go into auto-pilot mode if you don't do the practice problems and code alongside it.
+My habit can tend to be spending 10 hours studying to each hour spent applying the knowledge I have.
+I tend to spend more time learning as much as possible from books, videos, courses, articles rather than apply what I've already learnt.
+My aim to try equalise this ratio to one hour learning for each hour doing.
+I'll need to ensure I keep to this as I still find myself returning to comfortinglty simple video courses where it is quite easy to go into auto-pilot mode if you don't do the practice problems and code alongside it.

 Of course this is absolutely not the way the writers/teachers of the courses intended for their students to learn on the course.
 They have practice problems and applications.
 It's just I find the walkthroughs often provided make it too easy for the weak-willed such as myself to think it all makes sense.
 This is not a criticism of the courses because of course you're meant to take the knowledge learnt there and apply it.

 Therefore I definitely don't think the video courses are a waste of time, but if this is the only way you're learning data science, I don't think you'll find yourself learning much, or at least remembering much.

-## Starting with problems keeps on you track with what is relevant
+## Find your own problems

 Another benefit of sticking to problems is you will learn what is relevant to you.
 I have certainly found myself veering into the more programming side of things as I have enjoyed making 'cool' things happen from the command line but I am also aware that some of this may not be useful to me in my career.